ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 Next step is error handling.

 ##2.
 Error handling
-First connect cool logging module [Winston](https://github.com/flatiron/winston).
+First connect a cool logging module [Winston](https://github.com/flatiron/winston).
 We will make wrapper for it.
 Run `npm i winston` in project root, then create a folder named `libs/` with `log.js` there.

 {% highlight js %}
 var winston = require('winston');